seungyoon-Choi/DITTO_official/README.md

 ## Introduction
 Implementation of **Dynamic Time-aware Continual User Representation Learning**.
 Continual user representation learning method in a practical scenario.
-The key idea is transfer learning for both forward/backward directions to prevent catastrophic forgetting while allowing the previous knowledge to adapt to the current data distribution.
+The key idea is to transfer knowledge in both forward/backward directions to prevent catastrophic forgetting while allowing the previous knowledge to adapt to the current data distribution.

 ## Basics